synopse/mORMot2/src/crypt/README.md

 - RSA Low-Level Cryptography Functions
 - Registration of our RSA Engine to the `TCryptAsym` Factory

+### mormot.crypt.x509

+X.509 Certificates Implementation - see RFC 5280
+- X.509 Fields Logic
+- RSA and ECC Public/Private Key support for X.509
+- X.509 Certificates
+- Registration of our X.509 Engine to the `TCryptCert` Factory

 ### mormot.crypt.jwt

 JSON Web Tokens (JWT) Implementation - see RFC 7797